 What is it you want in your life?
 Have you paid attention after asking, so as to catch the teacher or facilitator or lesson showing up to lead you in the right direction?
 Have you tuned in to intuitive self and trusted yourself to make the right decision lately?

-Over my life, I recognize that it best to be productive when I feel productive.
+Over my life, I recognize that it’s best to be productive when I feel out of sorts or overwhelmed.
 Because I spent much of my youth quite busy with my sprout growing business, it can be challenging for me to do nothing sometimes.
+During those periods of nothingness., I usually ask what it is I could possibly be doing next, then pay attention to what comes around.

 I have been busy completing my patio on the south side of the property.
 I like it.
 It is by no means perfect, but, what is?
 I’ve gathered the beginnings of plants for the raised beds surrounding the patio.
 This area will face south.
 I have been planting trees and will be adding a row of dragonfruit after I plant the 4×4 posts they will grow up.
 This future southern fruit forest will provide privacy to the patio, with an eventual abundance of fresh fruit.
 I’ve tucked herbs around the aloe.